hank-ai/darknet/README.md

     # SET (CPACK_GENERATOR "DEB")
     SET (CPACK_GENERATOR "RPM")

+To install the package, use the usual package manager.
+For example:

+    sudo dpkg -i darknet-1.99.84-Linux.deb

+Installing the package will copy the following files:

+* `/usr/bin/darknet` is the usual Darknet executable.
+Run `darknet version` from the CLI to confirm it is installed correctly.
+* `/usr/include/darknet.h` is the Darknet API for C, C++, and Python developers.
+* `/usr/include/darknet_version.h` contains version information for developers.
+* `/usr/lib/libdarknet.so` is the library to link against for C, C++, and Python developers.
+* `/opt/darknet/cfg/...` is where all the `.cfg` templates are stored.

 ## Windows CMake Method

 These instructions assume a brand new installation of Windows 11 22H2.